What Can Consumers Expect After the Formation of Malaysia SST?

 Defining GST in the context of Malaysia

-The introduction of GST took place through the Goods and Services Tax Act 2014 and was effective from April 1, 2015.
-It was fixed at a standard rate of 6 percent and was charged at all the different stages of Supply Chain.
-But, some items were zero-rated and certain other items were exempted from GST and are collected by their suppliers from them.
-It is interesting to note that the Malaysian government had collected about RM44 billion through the Goods and Services Tax in 2017.
+The introduction of GST took place through the Goods and Services Tax Act 2014.
+It became effective from April 1, 2015.
+The tax had a standard rate of 6 percent which people needed to pay at different stages of Supply Chain.
+But, some items were zero-rated, and certain other items were exempted from GST and are collected by their suppliers from them.
+It is interesting to note that the Malaysian government collected about RM44 billion through the Goods and Services Tax in 2017.
 There was an original target of RM38 million for the current year.

 On the other hand, the Sales and Service Tax was originally launched in Malaysia through the Sales Tax Act 1972 followed by the Service Tax Act 1975.
-The tax was later replaced by GST with effect from April 1, 2015.
+GST later replaced the tax with effect from April 1, 2015.

 There are several differences between GST and SST with the context of the Malaysian economy.

-- GST was collected at various or multiple stages as compared to SST, which will be charged at a single point from September 1, 2018.
+- GST was collected at various or multiple stages.
+People will need to pay SST at a single point from September 1, 2018.

-- GST was charged at a standard rate of 6 percent in the country.
+- The Malaysian GST rate was 6 percent.
 Under the new Malaysian SST policy, a tax rate of 6 percent would be charged on the services provided.
-On the other hand, a tax of 5 to 10 percent is imposed on goods being sold.
+On the other hand, people need to pay a tax of 5 to 10 percent for selling goods.

-- The GST had a much wider scope as compared to Malaysia SST.
-Typically, GST had a broader application as compared to the new SST.
-Only 544 items in Malaysia were exempted from the GST system.
-Though the taxes levied under the new SST for goods appeared to be more as compared to GST, there are SST exemptions given to about 5,443 items.
+- The GST had a much wider scope when we compare it to Malaysia SST.
+Typically, GST had a broader application.
+It exempted only 544 items in Malaysia.
+Though the taxes under the new SST for goods seem more than GST, you won’t need to pay SST for about 5,443 items.

 As Malaysia ushers into the new tax regime of SST, excitement, anticipation, and debates heat up within the country.
 However, Malaysians need to be patient to find out whether it will be a popular tax system or will make the prices of goods and services go up.
 Meanwhile, the tax system has its share of supporters and detractors both.